Get a demo Sign In

 Understanding the basics will get you far, here we compile a growing list of terms and ideas to bolster your understanding of local marketing

-Search Engine Optimization (SEO) - Having your content (pages from your website) appear prominently in search engine results.
-The Holy Grail of SEO is appearing "on the first page of Google" though no one can reliably guarantee that.
-Note, you should rank prominently for ideas, products, and services not merely your business name.
+Search Engine Optimization (SEO) - The process of helping your website pages appear more prominently in search engine results.
+The “Holy Grail” of SEO is appearing on the first page of Google, though no one can reliably guarantee that.
+You should aim to rank for ideas, products, services, events, and local resources - not merely your business name.

 Blue Ocean Strategy - Blue Ocean Strategy is a way to differentiate your product or service in order to redefine the rules of competition.
 Rather than adding more than your competitors, you change the rules by stressing what customer really want and letting go of things they don't.